Copyright © 2004-2012 Kevin L. Mitchell <firstname.lastname@example.org>

 The REQ subcommand is used to request a change in capabilities associated with the active

 connection.
-It’s sole parameter must be a list of space-separated capability identifiers.
+The last parameter is a space-separated list of capabilities.
+Each capability

 If a client requests a capability which is already enabled, or tries to disable a capability which is not enabled, the server MUST continue processing the REQ subcommand as though handling this capability was successful.